yuri-rage/mission-planner-macro-plugin/README.md

 Save this mission to a file.
 Then clear it and plan waypoints as usual.
 When finished, right click the map and select "Add Macro."
 Choose the file you saved previously.
 The commands will be added in the order specified.

 To simplify the example in plain English:
-Set mid-range RPM for travel to waypoint 1.
-Upon reaching waypoint 1, turn on the mower deck and increase engine RPM for mowing.
+Set mid-range RPM (servo 4) for travel to waypoint 1.
+Upon reaching waypoint 1, turn on the mower deck (relay 2) and increase engine RPM for mowing.
 Continue mowing.
 Upon reaching the last waypoint, turn off the mower deck and set engine idle.

 The same type of strategy can be used for any number of vehicle types and could ease the planning burden for anything from automated agricultural mowing/spraying/etc to aerial survey with a canned route to/from an area of interest to fixed wing recovery using the same traffic pattern, and so on.